juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 published: false
 ---

-In this blog post, I'm going to explain how you can create a complete machine learning system for teeth detection over a face, I will show the main challenges that I faced implementing this task.
+In this blog post, I'm going to explain how you can create a complete machine learning that solves the problem of telling weather or not a person is showing is teeth, I will show the main challenges that I faced implementing this task.

 Main challenges:
 1. Finding datasets where people are showing their teeth or not